 Take care to wipe the folds of your baby’s neck.
-Milk spills and throw-ups get collected there which can cause rash.
+Milk spills and throw-ups get collected there which can cause a rash.
 You can use a wet washcloth or soft baby wipes to clean the neck area.
 Dr Sravya C Tipirneni, Consultant Dermatologist & Cosmetologist at Columbia Asia Hospital Whitefield cautions against overbathing your baby.
 She further states, “If you notice flares of eczema treat it immediately.
-Apart from using fragrance-free products, mothers can apply moisturiser which are ceramides or oatmeal-based ones.
+Apart from using fragrance-free products, mothers can apply moisturisers which are ceramide or oatmeal-based.
 Use fragrance-free, gentle baby products with a pH value of 5.5 only.”

-These come with natural cooling properties that comforts your little one and keeps nappy rash at bay.
-The wipes are dermatological tested, hypoallergenic and are formulated with extracts of chamomile and aloe vera.
+These come with natural cooling properties that comfort your little one and keep nappy rash at bay.
+The wipes are dermatological tested, hypoallergenic and formulated with extracts of aloe vera.

 Himalaya Baby Gentle Baby Bath

 Himalaya Gentle Baby Bath gently cleanses while making your child’s skin smooth.
 The green gram and chickpeas extract also soothes and nourishes.